inetrg/tnsm-icn-coap-objectsecurity-2021/README.md

-# Content Object Security in the Internet of Things: Challenges, Prospects, and Emerging Solutions (IEEE TNSM 2021)
+# Content Object Security in the Internet of Things: Challenges, Prospects, and Emerging Solutions

 [![Paper][paper-badge]][paper-link]